Romain-P/Jumbo/README.md

 ### What is it ?
 Jumbo is a 1.29 dofus emulator, developed in Java.
-He's supported by gradle and is separated in 4 projects
+He's supported by gradle and is separated in 5 projects

  * **Jumbo-api** : contains all interfaces (will be util for plugins/scripts)
  * **Jumbo-commons** : contains all utils class
+ * **Jumbo-protocol** : contains the protocol & messages
  * **Jumbo-Login** : is the login server, manages connections
  * **Jumbo-Game** : is the game server, manages the in-game